chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 ### 4. Check the implementation against the design

-See how the component looks in Storybook.
-This example was CSS heavy.
-In practice, we would have been testing the changes in Storybook as we went along.
-That way we could tweak the styles to match the design spec.
+Check how the component looks in Storybook.
+This example provided the CSS already, but in practice, we would tweak the styles and confirmed them in Storybook as we went along.

 <video autoPlay muted playsInline loop>
   <source